jealous/stockstats/README.md

 #### DMA - Difference of Moving Average

-`df['dma']` retreives the difference of 10 periods SMA of the close price and the 50 periods SMA of the close price.
+`df['dma']` retrieves the difference of 10 periods SMA of the close price and the 50 periods SMA of the close price.

 #### [DMI - Directional Movement Index](https://www.investopedia.com/terms/d/dmi.asp)